 Managing’s Innovation Heroes

 Many very talented people are addressing the challenges of managing.
+I credit them with bringing on managing’s renaissance.
+It’s a very exciting time indeed.

 For those who have most intrigued and inspired me, I respectfully provide them a place in my managing hall of fame.